Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 People with Strong Self-Regulation Skills

-You’re more likely to benefit from self-administered EMDR if you:
+You’re more likely to benefit from self-guided exercises if you:

 - Can recognize when you’re becoming overwhelmed